bet4a/d3wiki/Stack-Layout.md

 Specifies how to extract values from the associated element in *layers*; *accessor* is a function which is invoked on each input layer passed to [stack](Stack-Layout#wiki-_stack), equivalent to calling *layers.map(accessor)* before computing the stack layout.
 The default values function is the built-in [Object](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Object), which is similar to the identity function.
 If *accessor* is not specified, returns the current values accessor.

 The values accessor can be used to associate additional data per-layer, rather than per-point.
-For example, say your data were structured as followed:
+For example, say your data were structured as follows:

 ```js
 var layers = [